rehierl/node-tree-outliner/3-basic-design/temporary.md

 * the above t2 sequence can therefore not be transformed into a t1 sequence
 * a transformation must tear the parent t1 node apart into two sibling t1 nodes
-* transforming those t1 nodes back into t2 nodes can not result in the original fragment - the initial parent t1 node is lost
+* transforming those t1 nodes back into t2 nodes can not result in the original fragment - the initial parent t1 node is lost - inconsistent
-* i.e. inconsistent

 does a t1 section need/have a rank?